 And that's very sad, because one of the awesome things about this film, upon rewatch, is the fact that you get to see what Bluth could do with a big sandbox of state-of-the-art animation and a hefty budget.
 The movie is one of the best-looking sci-fi films of the past decade.
-There were scenes that had the majesty of Danny Boyle's "Sunshine", including that gorgeous and tense chase through the ice rings.
+Look at the gorgeous and tense chase through the ice rings.

 There are also some wonderful little subversive moments with a distinctly Whedonesque feel to them (the cook character who looks like he's going to stick around as a JarJar-esque annoyance -- then gets blasted to smithereens, that wonderful "An intelligent guard?!" scene.)
 There are times when the movie feels like a test run for ideas that Joss would eventually get to play with further in "Firefly".
 And there are a few really neat characters.
 In the commentary, Bluth wishes that Gune could have had his own movie and I, too, almost wish that this had been his story.
 He's a great, whimsical, and very Bluthy little character with a very funny anxious John Leguizamo voice.
 He gives the movie some much-needed levity.